dantleech/blog/source/_posts/2020-08-06-newcastle-seahouses.md

 sandwich.
 I guess some terms are not universal in England.

 I passed maybe 4 castles today and was cycling along the coast with the sea salt smell in the air.
+There were lots of hills which I actually like - it gives the day more variation.

 ![...](/images/scotland/2020-08-06-3.jpg)
 _World War II Bunker (I assume)_